-For the nurse educator concentration, students must complete three courses, totaling 16 credit hours.
+For this concentration, students are required to complete five courses, totaling 15 credit hours.

-- NUR 6120 Nurse Educator in the Clinical Setting (6) - NUR 6260 Curriculum Design & Program Development (4) - NUR 6310 Nurse Educator in the Academic Setting (6)
+- NUR 6120 Nurse Educator in the Clinical Setting - NUR 6125 Teaching in Nursing Education - NUR 6225 Assessment and Evaluation in Nursing Education - NUR 6260 Curriculum Design and Program Development - NUR 6625 Practicum in Nursing Education

-Students must have successfully completed the following courses at the graduate level: pathophysiology, pharmacology, health assessment, research.
+Students must have successfully completed the following courses at the graduate level: pathophysiology, pharmacology, health assessment, and research.
 If needed, these courses may also be completed at Florida Southern College.

-DOCTOR OF NURSING PRACTICE
+DOCTOR OF NURSING PRACTICE (DNP)

-The DNP program at FSC is a leadership focused post-master's program of study designed to prepare graduates in health care policy and advocacy, finance, information systems, project management and organizational leadership.
+The DNP program at Florida Southern College is a leadership focused post-master's program of study designed to prepare graduates in health care policy and advocacy, finance, information systems, project management and organizational leadership.
 Emphasis is on the application of evidence for the improvement and enhancement of patient care and health care delivery systems.